luni64/VisualTeensy/README.md

-##Currently under development
+### Currently under development:
-Support for debugging with Cortex-Debug (use branch 'develop' for testing)
+- Add support for debugging with [Cortex-Debug](https://marketplace.visualstudio.com/items?itemName=marus25.cortex-debug) (use branch 'develop' for first testing)
+- Improve generation of new projects

 # VisualTeensy
 [VisualCode](https://code.visualstudio.com/) is a modern, open source code editor which can easily be used to compile and upload sketches for the [PJRC Teensy Boards](https://www.pjrc.com/) using VisualTeensy.